asavinov/intelligent-trading-bot/README.txt

 It is theoretically possible that when we request data (klines etc.) right after 1 local minute, the server is not yet ready.
 An alternative solution is to subscribe to the service and listen to its update.
 In this case, we trigger processing precisely when a new 1m-kline is received (independent of our local clocks).
-Our system is then sychronized with the service and is driven by the service data updates being them 1m-klines or order executions.
+Our system is then synchronized with the service and is driven by the service data updates being them 1m-klines or order executions.
 Java WebSocket: client.onCandlestickEvent("ethbtc", CandlestickInterval.ONE_MINUTE, response -> System.out.println(response));
 Python WebSocket: conn_key = bm.start_kline_socket('BNBBTC', process_message, interval=KLINE_INTERVAL_30MINUTE)
 Our processing logic should remain the same but now it is triggered not by the local scheduler but rather by external events.